 “Maybe it be a generation thing?
 Maybe now we are young people and no we make like this, maybe we do different”.
 I tried to say in Italian.

 “NO!
 NO!
-Nobody they do like this!
+Nobody, they do like this!
 Only you!” he used the plural form of you, meaning “you guys”.
-I wanted to tell him that we’ve had dozens of Francesco’s friends stay with us, and all of them took their coffee in the morning before showering, but I thought his head might blow up, so I remained silent (everything you do or say will be used against you in the court of Italian judgement).
+I wanted to tell him that we’ve had dozens of Francesco’s friends stay with us, and all of them drank their coffee in the morning before showering, but I thought his head might blow up, so I remained silent (everything you do or say will be used against you in the court of Italian judgement).

 The pappa took his seat in front of the television and turned his attention to the soccer match, and we snuck out of the living room to get ready and leave as quickly as possible.

 After getting ready we walked towards the front door but was stopped by Francesco’s mother who wanted to know exactly what we would be doing that day.
-As F informed her she listened, and looked him all over.
+As F informed her she listened and looked him all over.

 “The shoes, they are dirty!”
 She yelled in Francesco’s face.
 We all looked down at his shoes, gray converse.
 They were a little dirty because it had been raining for weeks and he’d been wearing them outside, but they were by no means filthy or old.
-The pappa heard this and rushed into the kitchen to join in.
+The Pappa heard this and rushed into the kitchen to join in.
 Both the mamma, and the pappa were screaming simultaneously and gesturing wildly in Francesco’s face about how dirty his shoes were, about how trashy he had become, and about how irresponsible he was.
 Then the mamma and the pappa turned to me.